Silver Apples – Silver Apples

 Release

-- 'If you are looking for truly incredible and indelibly impressive psychedelic music, do not view this list unless you are looking for truly incredible and indelibly impressive psychedelic music' by Svorosman
+- 'If you are looking for truly incredible psychedelic music, pass on this list unless you are looking for truly incredible psychedelic music' by Svorosman

 - Desert Island Crate - 12" by sparkletone